Input Reduction Enhanced LLM-based Program Repair: Motivating Example

 With this compact input, the same repair model introduces a second loop that scans the remaining part of $A$ and updates \texttt{cnt} and \texttt{mx}.
 The patched program then passes every official test.

 Long failure inputs therefore hide the defect and mislead the repair model.
-Applying a reduction restores focus by keeping only the few tokens that matter, and an LLM can generate the reducer automatically, so the entire process is hands‑free.
-In this example, the reduced prompt improves repair accuracy from an incorrect patch to a fully accepted solution, showing how length control, systematic reduction, and LLM‑generated tooling work together to overcome the lost‑in‑the‑middle barrier within APR scenarios.
+Applying a reduction restores focus by keeping only the few tokens that matter, and an LLM can generate the reducer automatically, so the entire process is hands-free.
+In this example, the reduced prompt improves repair accuracy from an incorrect patch to a fully accepted solution, showing how length control, systematic reduction, and LLM-generated tooling work together to overcome the lost-in-the-middle barrier within APR scenarios.